MellowYarker/CryptoNotifier/README.md

     30
     ```

-    This setup converts to Canadian dollars, uses the 24 hour price as a threshold,
+    This setup converts to Canadian dollars, watches the 24 hour price change,
     and scans coinmarketcap.com every 30 minutes.

 3. open terminal and navigate to the CryptoNotifier directory.
   * `python3 main.py`

 ## Notes
 This tool isn't complete, I just wanted to put it up because basic alerts work.
-The code is kind of sketchy but I haven't used python in a few months, I'll fix that and the documentation over the next few weeks.
+The code and documentation need work but it's pretty extendible so that's good.

 feel free to donate if you'd like :)